Why You Should Be Cleaning Your Walls Regularly

 Flat-finish paints are generally less washable than eggshell or satin, although some manufacturers make washable flat paints.
 If you don’t know if your paint is washable, test a small section where you won’t mind if it goes wrong, like behind the couch.

-Use a mild cleaner
+Use a mild cleaner when washing

 If you’re cleaning a kitchen tile backsplash, you can afford to put a little elbow grease into it.
 But a painted wall needs more finesse than strength.
 A microfiber mop and a mild cleaner is all you need.